mapbox/osmpbf-tutorial/Planetfiles.md

 Note that I didn't do anything particularly special to figure out what each of these bytes mean.
 I simply read through the [PBF Format](https://wiki.openstreetmap.org/wiki/PBF_Format) article on the OpenStreetMap wiki, and played around with some [code that uses it at a low level](https://github.com/qedus/osmpbf).

-Don't worry if you don't have time to read through this yourself!
+Don't worry if you don't have time to read through all that documentation yourself!
 We'll go through each part through the course of this article.

+For these exercises we'll be looking at a [Geofabrik](http://download.geofabrik.de/north-america/us/district-of-columbia.html) regional extract of the District of Columbia.
+You can find it in the examples directory.

+To look at its byte values on your computer, try typing:

+`xxd ./examples/district-of-columbia.osm.pbf` you might want to add `| more` to the end of of your command to only show you one screen's worth of bytes at a time.

+We'll be using `xxd` a little bit to explore the file, but I've also created a diagram to look at.

 ![](./i/diagram_file_header.gif)